-That is why it’s great to start researching early and creating at least a rough draft list of some of the schools that might possible be contenders as early as freshman year.
-That way your high school student can do some online tours and familiarize themselves with what programs are available at different schools as well as the requirements for admission.
+That is why it’s great to start researching early and creating at least a rough draft list of some of the schools that might possibly be contenders as early as freshman year.
+That way, your high school student can do some online tours and familiarize themselves with what programs are available at different schools and the requirements for admission.
 If they get their heart set on a really competitive school, that could impact what classes they take as early as their freshman year as well as help them really commit to their academics.

 Best Colleges 2021: Find the Right Colleges for You!The Complete Book of Colleges, 2021: The Mega-Guide to 1,349 Colleges and Universities (College Admissions Guides)Fiske Guide to Colleges 2021The Best 385 Colleges, 2020 Edition: In-Depth Profiles & Ranking Lists to Help Find the Right College For You (College Admissions Guides)